jsingh181/homebox-cypress-tests/README.md

    ```
    npx cypress cache clear
 - If you're facing issues with Node.js, ensure you’re using the supported version (14.x or above).

+## Additional packages used in this repository
+- cypress-file-upload
+- faker.js
+- cypress-real-events